64octets/Simple_Image_processing_App/readme.md

 ## Contribution

 The code was written by me.
 Please email (rd31879@uga.edu) if you need any assistance.
-Please not this code is not optimized but just a toy project.
+Please note this code is not optimized but just a toy project.

 ## Resources which helped me during the learning process -
 #### https://www.youtube.com/watch?v=zyxi_1OyZ2I - Basic GUIDE usage